tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

 The first line of the function body, line four, is a docstring explaining the intent of the function.
-Line five makes use of the built-in ``print()`` function to write a string to the standard output stream.
+Line five makes use of the built-in ``print()`` function to write a string to the :term:`standard output stream`.
 Python's built-in ``print()`` function is similar to the ``echo`` command we used earlier in :doc:`keeping-track-of-your-work`.